RemiFigea/parking_lyon/README.md

 /parking_lyon
     /libs
         - postgresql-42.7.4.jar
+    - ec2_instance_setup.sh
+    - README.md
+    - requirements.txt
     - update_db.py
-    - README.md
 ```

 - **`/libs`**: Contains external dependencies, such as the PostgreSQL driver.
 - **`postgresql-42.7.4.jar`**: PostgreSQL driver required to configure Spark for database connectivity.
+- **`ec2_instance_setup.sh`**: Script to install all necessary dependencies on the AWS EC2 instance.
+- **`README.md`**: This documentation file.
+- **`requirements.txt`**
 - **`update_db.py`**: Simulate the streaming, read it and write it to the PostgreSQL database with Spark
-- **`requirements.txt`**
-- **`README.md`**: This documentation file.

 ## Getting Started

+- Clone the repository:
+    ```bash
+    git clone https://github.com/your_username/parking_lyon.git
+    cd parking_lyon

 **Prerequisites:**

-- **PostgreSQL**:
-    - Ensure PostgreSQL is installed and properly configured.
+Follow the steps below to get the project up and running.

+1. **AWS RDS instance**

-    - Set up a PostgreSQL instance with a table named parking_data.
-The table schema should be:
+    - Set up a PostgreSQL database on **AWS RDS** (could also be hosted on the EC2 instance if preferred).
+    - Configure the database password.
+You will need to specify this password in the ec2_instance_setup.sh script to allow Spark to connect to the database.
+    - Modify the security group of the RDS instance to allow inbound traffic from your local IP for verification purposes.
+    - From your console connect to the RDS instance.
+        ```bash
+        psql -h <RDS-endpoint> -U postgres -p 5432
+    - Create a database parking_lyon_db.
         ```sql
+        CREATE DATABASE parking_lyon_db;

+    - Initialize an empty table parking_table as follow:
+        ```sql
-        CREATE TABLE parking_data (
+        CREATE TABLE parking_table (
-            parking_id VARCHAR,
             nb_of_available_parking_spaces INT,
             ferme BOOLEAN,
             date TIMESTAMP
         );

-- **Python Environment**: Install the required Python libraries.
-You can use the following command:
+    - Modify the script update_db.py adapt the JBC_URL to the IP of your RDS instance (line 45).
+        ```python
+        JBC_URL = "jdbc:postgresql://<RDS-endpoint>:5432/parking_lyon_db"
+2. **AWS EC2 instance**

+    - Create an EC2 instance (e.g., Amazon Linux 2023: al2023-ami-2023.6.20241121.0-kernel-6.1-x86_64).
+    - Adapt the security group to allow inbound SSH connections.
+    - Transfer the requirements.txt file to your EC2 instance (run this command from the directory parking_lyon on your console):
         ```bash
-    pip install -r requirements.txt
+        scp -i /path/to/your/key.pem requirements.txt ec2-user@<instance-ip>:~/
+    - SSH into the EC2 instance:
+        ```bash
+        ssh -i /path/to/your/key.pem ec2-user@<instance-ip>
+    - Setup the EC2 instance by running the setup script:
+        ```bash
+        ./ec2_instance_setup.sh
+    Note: Modify the script to include the RDS password where necessary.

+3. **Configure the Security Group**
+    - On your AWS RDS instance, modify the security group to allow inbound traffic on port **5432** (PostgreSQL) from the EC2 instance.

-- **API Access**: The project fetches data from Lyon's public parking API.
+4. **API Access**: The project fetches data from Lyon's public parking API.
 No authentication is required for this demo.

-**Running the Project:**
-- Clone the repository:
+## Running the Stream

+Once everything is set up, you can run the stream:
+- Ensure you are connected to your EC2 instance.
+- Run the following command to start the script that will continuously fetch parking data and write it to PostgreSQL:
     ```bash
-    git clone https://github.com/your_username/parking_lyon.git
-    cd parking_lyon

-- Start the data stream:
-    ```bash
-    python update_db.py
+    pyhton3 update_db.py

-- Verify that data is being written to the PostgreSQL database.
-You can also check the console to see the output.
+- To verify that the data is being written to the PostgreSQL database, connect to your RDS instance and query the parking_data table.

 ## Contributing